Homotopy classes of gauge fields and the lattice: Local and global topological aspects of extended LG fields

-The converse is verified in a similar way: as a consequence of lemma \ref{lemma:glueing}, given a collection of homotopy classes of extension maps to $c_{\sigma''}$ for every flag $\overline{c_{\sigma''}}\subset\overline{c_{\sigma}}\subset\overline{c_{\tau}}$, with fixed values at 0-cells, and satisfying the glueing compatibility conditions above, it is possible to reconstruct a homotopy class of collections of glueing maps $\{\{g_{\sigma\tau}\}_{\overline{c_{\sigma}}\subset\overline{c_{\tau}}}\}$, relative to certain fixed values over their 0-cells, as there are no obstructions to extending a given map to the interior of a closed cell.
-What remains to be proved is that such relative homotopy class of glueing maps is equivalent to an extended lattice gauge field $\{\mathrm{PT}_{\cC}\}$.
+Conversely, given a collection of homotopy classes of extension maps to $c_{\sigma''}$ for every flag $\overline{c_{\sigma''}}\subset\overline{c_{\sigma}}\subset\overline{c_{\tau}}$, with fixed values at 0-cells and satisfying the glueing compatibility conditions above, it follows from lemma \ref{lemma:glueing} that we can reconstruct a class of collections of glueing maps $\{\{g_{\sigma\tau}\}_{\overline{c_{\sigma}}\subset\overline{c_{\tau}}}\}$, under relative homotopy for the fixed values at 0-cells, as there are no obstructions to extending a given map to the interior of a closed cell.
+Such a class of collections of glueing maps is equivalent to an ELG field by theorem \ref{theo:hom-class-glueing}. \end{proof}